 The Science of The Power of the Earth 地球的力量科学绘本 is a book set for children who are nature lovers, geographers and mathematicians.
 The set contains ten beautifully written books published in Simplified Chinese which will put a child in awe about the wonders of this world.
-We read hundred of books each year, and I just love it when we come across literary gems – this is certainly one.
+We read hundreds of books each year, and I just love it when we come across literary gems – this is certainly one.

 Key Information on Power of the Earth series